 While you can’t control Mother Nature, you can take steps to better shield your home from the effects of bad weather.
-But let’s first get familiar with the kind of damage to watch out for.
+But let’s first get familiar with the kind of thunderstorm damage to watch out for.

-Effects of Thunderstorms on Your Home
+Effects of thunderstorms on your home

 - Wind damage.
 Wind causes more than half the damage that results from severe storms.
 Anything in the path of a strong wind gust or a tornado is vulnerable to impact from wind-propelled debris.
-Even smaller storms that produce derechos – strong straight lines of wind ahead of storms – can produce hurricane-force winds of 75 miles per hour or more in a short timeframe.
+Even smaller storms that produce derechos – strong straight lines of wind ahead of storms – can cause hurricane-force winds of 75 miles per hour or more in a short timeframe.

 - Lighting damage.
 Lightning damage is less common than wind damage, but it can be costly to repair.
 The National Lightning Safety Institute estimates lightning-driven insurance claims average at least $4,234 per claim.
-Strikes directly to your home can severely damage your electrical systems and ruin unprotected appliances if there’s a surge.
+Strikes directly to your home can severely damage your electrical systems and ruin unprotected appliances if there’s a power surge.

 - Hail damage.
 Any uncovered structure, object, or person is susceptible to damage or injury during a hail event.
 Large hail can easily break windows and damage roofs.

 - Do your research.
 Historical weather trends for your region can give you a hint on what kind of damage to expect seasonally.
-For example, residents in the Midwest’s “Tornado Alley” may be inclined to fortify their roofs to mitigate storm damage.
+For example, residents in the Tornado Alley may be inclined to fortify their roofs to mitigate storm damage.
 (Of course, the possibility that Tornado Alley is shifting may mean more people will want to do this!)

 - Be prepared.
 Strong winds can turn any loose object into a projectile, so secure the space around you.
 Store grills and lawn furniture when not in use.
 Prune large trees around your home to prevent falling limbs that could roofs and windows.
 Invest in a lightning rod for your home to lower the likelihood of lightning strikes, and move your vehicles into a garage or covered parking if you can.
 Lastly, unplug electronics when a storm sets in if you don’t have surge protectors.